lizoc/textscript/README.md

     <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge" alt="MIT License"></a>
 </p>

+**This project is a fork over [Scriban](https://github.com/lunet-io/scriban)**

 What does this do?
 ==================
-TextScript is your text templating engine in the .NET world.
-No need to install ruby, python or a boatload of NodeJS npms!
-If you got .NET, TextScript offers a fast, lightweight and safe templating engine in a small package.
-Did we mention 100% compatibility with `liquid`?
+TextScript is a text templating engine.
+Designed to be powerful yet easy to learn, TextScript aims to provide the same functionality of liquid and more.
+TextScript is written entirely in .NET, so there's absolutely no need for ruby, python or a boatload of NodeJS npms!

+TextScript is **<font color="red">forked from</font> [Scriban](https://github.com/lunet-io/scriban)** in late 2018, with a modified parser and enhanced built-in functionality

+TextScript is <font color="red">**initially forked from Scriban**</font> in late 2018, and the code base has diverged since.
+Some primary differences are:

+- PowerShell cmdlet with full support for hashtables
+- A more terse syntax
+- Lesser dependencies
+- Built-in LINQ-like functionality

+You can [read more](./docs/scriban_compared.md) about a list of differences here.

 Show me the money